Feedscrew ( Scroll)

 Use the check-boxes to Show or Hide Surface, and Show or Hide Rims.

-Solids: show or hide, with the colour in the 'colour' control, and with the Transparency given by the 'Slider'.
+Solids: show or hide, with the color in the 'color' control, and with the Transparency given by the 'Slider'.

 Rims: show or hide the Rims along the Feedscrew.